Travel Gear We Love: Travel Clothes Edition

 Shoes

+Despite my new love of HOKAs, I do still love my Cariumas and see them having a place in my travel plans.
 I learned about Cariuma from Julianne, and I love them!
 White sneakers are a popular shoe right now, which makes the white-on-white leather Salvas an excellent choice.
 The shoes clean up nicely, are super comfortable, and even after two years of wear, they still look brand new.
-I love their Pantone colors and purchased the white canvas pair with Viva Magenta accents for an upcoming trip to Spain.
 I have arthritis in my feet, and after five or six miles, I usually start to experience foot pain in even my most trusted shoes.
 I purchased my Salvas two years ago before a trip to Lisbon.
 I walked 52 miles in six days in these brand-new just-out-of-the-box shoes, and my feet felt great!
 These are a staple on most of my trips.

 I was surprised a few years ago when I started seeing Birkenstocks everywhere.
 They have elevated the brand, and I can’t deny the quality and comfort of a good pair of Birks.
 I like the multi-strap Mayari and find them incredibly versatile and comfortable for many types of travel.